 How has South Africa’s national lockdown impacted choral music?
 Is it still possible to provide meaningful musical experiences for one’s singers and supporters during this time?

-On Sunday 21 June, John Woodland was invited to the Hermanus Fynarts Festival to discuss the lessons (and tips!) that have been learnt from the Virtual VOX projects.
-A link to the recorded presentation will be posted as soon as it is available.
+On Sunday 21 June 2020, John Woodland was invited to the Hermanus Fynarts Festival to discuss the lessons (and tips!) that have been learnt from the Virtual VOX projects.
+Watch the recorded presentation on YouTube.